raqbit/AnimalEssentials/README.md

 13. Replace "a(n)" with the correct thing
 14. /ae spawn (With GUI.)
 15. Make multiple players able to issue the same command at a time (List!)
-16. Particles for /ae kill
+16. Particles for /ae kill | /ae spawn

 -----